MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-event-hub.md

 1. In Azure, go to **Event Hubs \> Click on the Namespace \> Event Hubs \> Click on the Event Hub**.
 1. Under **Overview**, scroll down and in the Messages graph you should see Incoming Messages.
-If you don’t see any results, then there will be no messages for your custom app to ingest.
+If you don't see any results, then there will be no messages for your custom app to ingest.

     ![Image of the overview tab with messages](../../media/e88060e315d76e74269a3fc866df047f.png)